 It was the summer of ’69.
 We’re not talking about the Bryan Adams song here; we’re actually referring to the first time surround sound became available in the home.
-At the time, it was called Quadraphonic sound, and it first came to home audio buffs by way of reel-to-reel tape.
-Unfortunately, quadraphonic sound was very short-lived.
-The technology, which provided discrete sound from four speakers placed in each corner of a room, was confusing — no thanks to electronics companies battling over formats (sound familiar?) — and it ultimately failed in the consumer market.
+It was called Quadraphonic sound, and it first came to home audio buffs by way of reel-to-reel tape.
+Unfortunately, Quadraphonic sound was very short-lived.
+The technology, which provided discrete sound from four speakers placed in each corner of a room, was confusing — no thanks to electronics companies battling over formats (sound familiar?) — and it ultimately failed to catch on.

-The idea that one could immerse themselves in a three-dimensional sphere of audio bliss was not to be given up on, however.
-In 1982 Dolby Laboratories introduced Dolby Surround, a technology that piggy-backed a surround sound signal onto a stereo source through a process called matrix encoding.
-Not long after, Dolby brought us Pro-Logic surround and has since done its part to advance the state of surround sound in the home to the point where as many as eleven speakers can be used to put listeners right smack in the middle of the action, be it a concert or a battle in deep space.
+Immersion in a three-dimensional sphere of audio bliss was not to be given up on, however.
+In 1982, Dolby Laboratories introduced Dolby Surround, a technology that piggybacked a surround sound signal onto a stereo source through a process called matrix encoding.
+Not long after, Dolby brought us Pro Logic surround and has since done its part to advance the state of surround sound in the home for an increasing number of channels and configurations.

-Surround sound, at its most basic, involves a set of stereo front speakers (left and right) and a set of surround speakers, which are usually placed just to the side and just behind a central listening position.
-The next step up involves the addition of a center channel: a speaker placed between the front left and right speakers and primarily responsible for reproducing dialogue in movies.
+Surround sound, at its most basic, involves a set of stereo front speakers (left and right) and a set of surround speakers, which are usually placed just to the sides and just behind a central listening position.
+The next step up involves the addition of a center channel: A speaker placed between the front left and right speakers that is primarily responsible for reproducing dialogue in movies.
 Thus, we have five speakers involved.
-We’ll be adding more speakers later (lots more, actually) but for now we can use this basic five-speaker arrangement as a springboard for getting into all the different surround formats.
+We’ll be adding more speakers later (lots more, actually), but for now, we can use this basic five-speaker arrangement as a springboard for getting into the different formats.

-Using the matrix process, Dolby’s Pro Logic surround encodes separate signals within the main left and right channels.
+Using the matrix process, Dolby’s Pro Logic surround was developed to encode separate signals within the main left and right channels.
 Dolby was able to allow home audio devices to decode two extra channels of sound from media like VHS tapes, which fed the center channel and surround speakers with audio.
-Because of the limited space on VHS tapes, matrixed surround signals came with some limitations.
+Because of the limited space, matrixed surround signals came with some limitations.
 The surround channels in basic Pro Logic were not in stereo and had a limited bandwidth.
 That means that each speaker played the same thing and the sound didn’t involve much bass or treble information.

 Dolby Digital 5.1 / AC-3: The benchmark